rust-lang-ja/the-rust-programming-language-ja/1.6/ja/book/guessing-game.md

 [concurrency]: concurrency.html

-The second line prints out the secret number.
+The second line just prints out the secret number.
 This is useful while we’re developing our program, so we can easily test it out.
 But we’ll be deleting it for the final version.
 It’s not much of a game if it prints out the answer when you start it up!